How Many Times Can You Refinance Your Student Loans?

 When should I refinance?

-For a full run-down of how interest rates work
+For a full run-down of how interest rates work, look no further.

 How do I get the best refinancing rate?